Kosmokleaner/KosmoRay2/ReadMe.txt

   "App2": rasterization
   "App3": ray tracing, Constructive Solid Geometry (CSG) Intersection of sphere and 3d mesh object

+Code style (not yet fully executed):
+* no hungarian notation, todo: remove m_
+* Camel case for functions/methods/member variables
+* No . in end of comments that are not sentences
+*

 todo:
 * with Mock enabled RenderDoc crashes